 The hosts file is a file located on your computer that is used as the first step in the DNS lookup process for DNS hostname resolution.

-A common use for making changes to this file is to test changes to DNS records before making them live on the Internet as well as setting up custom hostnames for local testing.
+A common use for making changes to this file is to test changes to DNS records before making them live on the Internet as well as setting up custom hostnames for local testing and development.

 The hosts file for Windows is located in

-Once you have this file open, the format is very simple.
+Once you have located the hosts file, the format is very simple.
 On a new blank line you need to enter the desired IP address followed by a space (or tab) and then the hostname you would like to assign to this.
 You can add additional hostnames departed by spaces (or tabs) as well.